Cognitive Stimulation Therapy

 ‘CST is found to be beneficial by providing a positive experience of being part of a group and also by providing a supportive and nonthreatening environment which in turn has led to improvements in mood, concentration and confidence’.
 (Spector et al., 2010)

-Cognitive stimulation therapy is thought to have particular benefits for language and has been shown to significantly improve quality of life in people with dementia.
+CST is thought to have particular benefits for language and has been shown to significantly improve quality of life in people with dementia.

 Skip to content